voldern/kubernetes-preview-github-action/README.md

 ### Inputs

+You need a kubeconfig to be able to run the action.
+If you are using GKE you can get one by following the documentation at [google-github-actions/get-gke-credentials](https://github.com/google-github-actions/get-gke-credentials).

-To get the token and certificate for the service account find the name of the secret holding the credentials:
+For AWS and other setups you can get the token and certificate for the service account by finding the name of the secret holding the credentials:

 ```bash
 kubectl -n preview get secret